cometjs/cometjs/README.md

 Comet.js
 =======

-Comet.js, help you in its development with Meteor.js creating what we understand what should be a directory structure and files to Meteor.js that himself recognizes.
-Following the following organization:
+Comet.js, help you in your development with Meteor.js creating what we understand what should be a directory structure and files to Meteor.js that himself recognizes.
+Following the organization:

 ```sh
 	├── main.js